We have five factories and 19 years of experience in plant extracts

 Quercetin

 Quercetin is a type of flavonoid that is commonly found in citrus fruits, along with other bioflavonoids.
 Quercetin has been shown to have antioxidant and anti-inflammatory properties, and its effectiveness is enhanced when combined with other bioflavonoids.
-This synergistic effect helps to maximize the health benefits of Citrus bioflavonoids.
+This synergistic effect helps to maximize the health benefits of citrus bioflavonoids.

 Hesperidin